+In the electromagnetic response of a material exhibiting the AQHE and CME, the AQHE induces gyrotropy, leading to off-diagonal components in the permittivity tensor, while the CME introduces a longitudinal magnetoelectric coupling (see Ref.~\cite{elight} for a review).
+However, the diagonal components of the permittivity remain isotropic unless additional symmetry-breaking mechanisms, such as Weyl cone tilting in WSMs \cite{PhysRevB.96.195157} or crystal anisotropies, are present.
+Here, we model the bulk medium as a material with isotropic permittivity and incorporate the anisotropic effects arising from the CME and AQHE using axion electrodynamics, effectively implementing bi-isotropic constitutive relations \cite{elight,PhysRevA.106.042205}.
+For WSMs, this approach describes the linear response of the system under light beam for negligible cone tilting.
+For small tilts (type-I WSM) aligned with the waveguide axis (resulting in a uniaxial medium), our approach remains valid, as the TEM modes considered here decouple from longitudinal tilting effects.

-Now, we shall establish the conditions which allow TEM modes to propagate through the interior of hollow metallic guides filled with a material supporting AQHE and CME concomitantly, and which are linked to the axion field as prescribed by Eq.~\xref{axion-field}.
+\textit{Conditions for TEM modes.} Now, we shall establish the conditions which allow TEM modes to propagate through the interior of hollow metallic guides filled with a material supporting AQHE and CME concomitantly, and which are linked to an emergent axion-like field as prescribed by Eq.~\xref{axion-field}.
 Fig.~\ref{fig:schematics} depicts the specific case of a circular cylindrical guide.
 The incident light beam has frequency $\omega$ lying within the transparency band gap of the core material, i.e., $\omega_p<\omega<\omega_F$, where $\omega_p$ and $\omega_F$ are the plasma and Fermi frequencies of the material (further details below).
 A general TEM sinusoidal wave propagating along the $\z$-direction is given by